Changes to Deputations due to Covid-19 Restrictions

 How do I address council regarding planning a matter?

-Council Meetings are held once a month (normally the second Monday of the month) to consider planning applications.
+Council Meetings are held once a month to consider planning applications.

 If you wish to address Council about a matter listed on the planning agenda, you are not required to provide a written request to appear.
 There will be an opportunity to address Council during the meeting.
 This process is outlined below under Process- Planning Meetings.
 In the event that you are intending to address Council at a planning meeting, it is helpful (but not required) if you provide Council with information about your concerns in advance.
 You may direct your questions and concerns directly to the Director of Planning Services 519.360.1998 or, at CKplanning@chatham-kent.ca.